bluele/forge-tx-replay/README.md

 You can see the logs from the `console.log` in the `DebugBrokenCounter` contract.

-### Example-2: Replay a failed transaction directly
+### Example-2: Replay a failed transaction with raw transaction bytes

 0-1.
 Same as Example-1
 2. Write a script that replays the target transaction